KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 Of all adverbs, these two have the most cryptic names and offer some non-obvious features.

-To illustrate how `vs` and `sv` modify binary functions, lets give a Python name to the q `,` operator:
+To illustrate how `vs` and `sv` modify binary functions, let’s give a Python name to the q `,` operator:
 ```python
 >>> join = q(',')
 ```